MEyoussef/TCP-Client-and-Server-Project/README.md

 ## How to Use:
 - Clone the repository.
 - Run the client script and connect to the server.
+(Syntax : py client.py)
 - Exchange text messages between the server and you.